ratnakar-asara/hello-world/test.md

 Now you can point your browser at http://localhost:3000 and you can see the auction homepage:
 *** insert picture here***

-## Add a user
+## Register a user on blcokchain
 Register multiple users by clicking on "Create Account".
 For a quickstart execute the script available at http://

 *If not using the quickstart script, be sure to create an account for an Auction House with ID set to 200.* This is a temporary setup for demo purposes.

-## Add an asset
+## Register an Asset
-Once the user is registered, they can add an asset by clicking on "Action" -> "Register Item".
-Complete the requested fields.
+Once the user is registered, they can add an asset by clicking on **"Action" -> "Register Item"** Complete the requested fields.
 Keep in mind the User's Owner Id specified when creating the user account.
 This will be used for the "Current Owner ID" field.

 Once the asset is registered, you can see the asset displayed on the auction homepage.